115 Ft. Daysailer Firefly

-Dutch yacht designer André Hoek is specialised in Spirit of Tradition cruising boats, further in optimising and redesigning J-Class yachts.
+Dutch naval architect André Hoek is specialised in Spirit of Tradition yachts, further in optimising and redesigning J-Class yachts.
 This boat is the result of a study that compared fifteen concepts with different lengths, widths and displacements, sail areas and drafts.
-The result was Firefly with the elegance and power of the America’s Cupper.
+The result was Firefly with the elegance and power of a vintage America’s Cupper from the 1930ties.
 Flat-sided, with a distinctively stretched bow and stern section.
 With a third of the displacement, powered by two thirds of the sails of a J-Class and slightly shorter.
-With a U-shaped flat underwater hull, T-keel, stretched keel and rudder profiles.
+With a U-shaped flat underwater hull instead of a deep V-shaped one, a T-keel, stretched keel and rudder profiles.
 A formula-free creation following the legendary Cupper of the 1930s — realized with the yacht construction possibilities of our time.

 Rarely consequent economy class